Code-Institute-Submissions/deborasantos28-ms4-riss-jewels-and-designs_MarResub/README.md

 * Delete Product (Admin Only)

-  * Deleting a product can be done so throught the delete button next to the edit button on the products details page.
+  * Deleting a product can be done so through the delete button next to the edit button on the products details page.
 Or in the overall product display.
 A small button is located under the image.
   * This is an admin only function.
   * Deleting a product can be done so through the main page or by logging into the admin and deleting it directly from there.